AirTrunk doubles down on Australian hyperscale data centres

-AirTrunk, a specialist in hyperscale data centres, has successfully completed an AU$850 million financing process to fund a major expansion of its Australian data centres in Sydney and Melbourne, and across key Asia-Pacific markets.
+AirTrunk, a specialist in hyperscale data centers, has successfully completed an AU$850 million financing process to fund a major expansion of its Australian data centers in Sydney and Melbourne, and across key Asia-Pacific markets.

-The expansion has been driven by strong customer demand for hyperscale data centre solutions.
+The expansion has been driven by strong customer demand for hyperscale data center solutions.

 Deutsche Bank is the lead arranger, underwriter and sole book runner for the new senior secured debt facilities.

-The financing will be the largest by a data centre company in Australia.
+The financing will be the largest by a data center company in Australia.

 AirTrunk founder and CEO, Robin Khuda, and shareholders, Goldman Sachs and TSSP, have also contributed new capital to support the expansion plans.